 Free radicals are responsible for inflammation, disease and also accelerate the aging process.
 So, the ultimate goal is to focus on a diet that increases your intake of antioxidants.
-But how do antioxidants go from being part of the plant-based foods you eat to a part of the anti-aging and disease-fighting agents they’re famous for?
+But how are antioxidants and healthy skin related?
+How do antioxidants go from being part of the plant-based foods you eat to a part of the anti-aging and disease-fighting agents they’re famous for?
 The secret lays in the way our bodies process food.

 Antioxidants and Digestion: A Love Story